ashishinterra/windows-linux-client/README.md

 ### Setup base system
 Install Linux distribution (minimal installation) matching the system the KeyTalk Linux client is supposed to run on.
+Notice: thanks to binary compatibility between CentOS and RHEL we limit ourselves to building KeyTalk on CentOS, these instllers will be then used on RHEL without change.
 - 15 GB disk space
 - 512 MB RAM